themanyone/whisper_dictation/README.md

 ./llama-server -m models/gemma-2-2b-it-q4_k_m.gguf -c 2048 -ngl 33 --port 8888
 ```

 Use the above API endpoint by simply saying "Computer...
 What is the capital of France!" etc. Or navigate to the `llama.cpp` web interface at http://127.0.0.1:8888 and dictate into that.
 From there you can adjust settings like `temperature` to make it more creative, or more deterministic in its responses.

 ## Give it a voice

-If AI is speaking, it used to be necessary to turn volume down or relocate the mic to keep it from interacting with itself.
-Now it is more selective about what it hears.
+If AI is speaking, it may be necessary to turn volume down or relocate the mic to keep it from interacting with itself.

 **Mimic3.** If you follow the instructions to configure [mimic3](https://github.com/MycroftAI/mimic3) as a service on any `linux` computer or `Raspberry Pi` on the network, Speech Dispatcher will speak answers out loud.
 It has an open port that other network users can use to enable speech on their devices.
 But they can also make it speak remotely.
 So it is essentially a Star Trek communicator that works over wifi.
 Follow the [instructions for setting up mimic3 as a Systemd Service](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mimic-tts/mimic-3#web-server).

 Compile our updated version for python 3.13+ on Fedora.